Trustpilot

 Do you buy or sell watches?

-Do you offer discounts for collectors and regular customers?
+Do you offer discounts for trade, collectors and regular customers?

 How do I contact you?